Laurel Cardinals

-The Laurel Cardinals was the final moniker of the minor league baseball teams based in Laurel, Mississippi.
+The Laurel Cardinals were a minor league baseball team based in Laurel, Mississippi.
 From 1923 to 1929, Laurel teams played exclusively as a member of the Cotton States League, hosting home games at Kamper Park.
 The Laurel Cardinals were minor league affiliates of the St. Louis Cardinals in 1928 and 1929, having first played as the Laurel "Lumberjacks."

 History

 Laurel, Mississippi first hosted minor league baseball in 1923.
 The Laurel Lumberjacks became members of the eight–team Class D level Cotton States League.
 The Clarksdale Cubs, Greenville Swamp Angels, Greenwood Indians, Hattiesburg Hubmen, Jackson Red Sox, Meridian Mets and Vicksburg Hill Billies joined Laurel in league play.

 On April 18, 1923, the Laurel Lumberjacks began league play in their first season of play.
 On July 24, 1923, the Cotton States League stopped play for the season.
-With a record of 43–35, Laurel finished in a 2nd place tie with the Greenwood Indians in the eight–team league.
-Laurel finished 1.5 games behind the Greenville Swamp Angels.
+With a record of 43–35, Laurel finished in a second-place tie with the Greenwood Indians in the eight–team league.
+Laurel finished 1.5 games behind the first place Greenville Swamp Angels.
 They were managed by Charles Hodge and Bill Statham.
 Player/manager Bill Statham of Laurel led the Cotton States League with 17 wins.

-The 1924 season saw The Cotton League return to play as a six–team Class D league.
-The Laurel Lumberjacks ended the 1924 Cotton States League season schedule with a record of 43–57, placing 5th in the final standings.
-Managed by Baxter Sparks, Pat Boyd and Ed McDonald, Laurel finished 22.5 games behind the 1st place Hattiesburg Hubmen.
+The 1924 season saw the Cotton States League return to play as a six–team Class D level league.
+The Laurel Lumberjacks ended the 1924 Cotton States League season schedule with a record of 43–57, placing fifth in the final standings.
+Managed by Baxter Sparks, Pat Boyd and Ed McDonald, Laurel finished 22.5 games behind the first place Hattiesburg Hubmen.

-Led by managers Jake Propst, Jim Moore, Pat Devereaux and Sammy Vick, the 1925 Laurel Lumberjacks placed 5th in the Cotton States League final standings.
-Laurel had a regular season record of 58–64 and finished 12.0 games behind the 1st place Meridian Mets in the eight–team league.
+Led by managers Jake Propst, Jim Moore, Pat Devereaux and Sammy Vick, the 1925 Laurel Lumberjacks placed fifth in the Cotton States League final standings.
+Laurel had a regular season record of 58–64 and finished 12.0 games behind the first place Meridian Mets in the eight–team league.

 The 1926 Laurel Lumberjacks continued play in the Cotton States League.
-Laurel ended the season with a record of 59–61 to place 5th in the league standings, playing under managers Sammy Vick and Bill Statham.
-The Lumberjacks finished 16.5 games behind the 1st place Hattiesburg Pinetoppers in the final Cotton States League final standings.
+Laurel ended the season with a record of 59–61 to place fifth in the league standings, playing under managers Sammy Vick and Bill Statham.
+The Lumberjacks finished 16.5 games behind the first place Hattiesburg Pinetoppers in the final Cotton States League final standings.
+On May 2, 1926, the Gulfport Tarpons defeated Laurel by the score of 8-5.
+After the game, Laurel player/manager Sammy Vick protested the result on the grounds that Gulfport had too many "class" men.
+On August 16, 1926 Vick was sold to the New Orleans Pelicans while leading the Cotton States League with a .391 batting average.